JMANY42/aethernet/README.md

 <h1 align="center"> Aethernet </h1>

+## Overview 🧙🏽‍♀️
+Deep within Poyo's Potion Factory, dozens of enchanted cauldrons bubble away, collecting potions from brewing towers spread across the facility.
+Each cauldron fills at its own pace before courier witches swoop in to haul the precious brews to the Enchanted Market.
+Every collection is logged using Potion Transport Tickets detailing how much potion was collected and when the journey finished.

+But lately, something's amiss!
+Potion volumes don't quite match the transport tickets, and rumors of unlogged potion drains are spreading through the halls.

+Your task is to develop a real-time Potion Flow Monitoring Dashboard that tracks potion levels across all cauldrons, identifies collection events, and checks the Potion Transport Tickets to detect any missing or unlogged potion.
+The system should automatically flag inconsistencies, identify suspicious activity, and help ensure every drop of potion is properly accounted for.

+You'll receive historical and real-time cauldron level data, Potion Transport Ticket records, and a map of the potion network linking each cauldron to the Enchanted Market.
+Use these to visualize the entire operation, monitor live potion flows, and test your real-time detection logic.

 ## Input Data
 - **API Link**: The base url for the API is at https://hackutd2025.eog.systems/ and the link below will detail all the endpoints that can be used to obtain data.
 The main ones are api/Data and api/Tickets!
 - **List of Cauldrons**: Each cauldron has a unique ID, a name, a latitude/longitude, and a maximum storage volume.